2021 Exploration: Notice of Intent to Apply Guide

 Once your research administrator has approved and submitted your application, the application status will change to “Received by Agency.”
 No changes can be made at that point and the NOI will not be returned to you.

 Submitting the notice of intent to apply as the research administrator

 When you receive an NOI submitted by an NPI at your institution, you will be asked to approve the application and submit it.
 Before being able to submit the application, the research administrator, on behalf of the institution, will be required to confirm that:

-- the NPI meets the definition of early career researcher, if applicable (see the FAQs for more details);
+- the NPI meets the definition of ECR, if applicable (see the FAQs for more details);

-- the co-PI meets the definition of early career researcher, if applicable (see the FAQs for more details);
+- the co-PI meets the definition of ECR, if applicable (see the FAQs for more details);

 - the participants meet the eligibility requirements; and